bonaventuresimeon/student-progress-tracker2/README.md

 - Elastic Beanstalk or more

-## 👩🏽‍💻 Built for the Cloud Native Series by Chisom
+## 👩🏽‍💻 Built for the Cloud Native Series by Bonaventure
 This project is used for learning cloud-native tools and Handson-Project.

 Feel free to fork and extend it!